 “We cannot go to heaven in feather beds” – Saint Thomas More

 What Our Students Say

-Year 2 Seminar – Roman Intellectual Tradition: Study and discussion of foundational Roman texts in history, philosophy, and literature.
+Year 2 Seminar – Roman Intellectual Tradition Study and discussion of foundational Roman texts in history, philosophy, and literature.
 Authors studied will include thinkers such as Virgil, Eutropius, Horace, Appian, Sallust, Cicero, Lucian, and Plutarch.

-Year 4 Seminar – Modern Intellectual Tradition: Study and discussion of foundational Modern texts in history, philosophy, and literature.
+Year 4 Seminar – Modern Intellectual Tradition Study and discussion of foundational Modern texts in history, philosophy, and literature.
 Authors studied will include thinkers such as Jane Austen, Tocqueville, Herman Melville, T.S.
 Eliot, Josef Pieper, Richard Weaver, and Joseph Ratzinger (Pope Emeritus Benedict XVI).